VeronicaG24/Assignment3_ARP/README.md

 git clone https://github.com/VeronicaG24/Assignment2_ARP.git
 ```

-If there is no `bin` folder in the local repository, create one.
+If there is no `bin` folder and/or `out` folder in the local repository, create them.

 Then, move into the folder and compile the code using:
 ```console